aimms/user-guide/aimms-ide/CPLEX/MIP/CPLEX_MIP_-_MIP_Search_Strategy.rst

 An important drawback of the dynamic search algorithm is that it cannot be used in combination with some callbacks, if the option **Use Generic Callbacks**  is set to 'No'.
 The branch, candidate, cut, heuristic and lazy constraints callback procedures will not be executed if 'Apply dynamic search' is chosen and the option **Use Generic Callbacks**  is set to 'No'.
 However, the callback procedures for incumbent, iterations, status change and time are still executed.
-See the section :ref:`CPLEX_Threads_search_strat_and_callb` .
+See the section :ref:`option-CPLEX-callback_procedures` .
 If the generic callback implementation is used by CPLEX, activated by setting the option **Use Generic Callbacks**  to 'Yes', then all callback procedures (branch, candidate, cut, heuristic, incumbent, iterations, lazy constraints, status change and time) can be used in combination with the dynamic search algorithm.